-We certify that all precautions which are usual and reasonable have been taken to ensure the high quality of the material and workmanship put into the building of Cyclemaster wheels.
-Our warranty is limited to the free supply of a new part in exchange for any part which may prove defective within six calendar months from date of original purchase, or at our discretion to repair the original part.
-It does not cover the cost of re-fitting such part.
+We certify that all precautions which are usual and reasonable have been taken to ensure the high quality of the material and workmanship put into the building of Cyclemaster wheels, and our warranty is limited to the free supply of a new part in exchange for any part which may prove defective within six calendar months from date of original purchase, or at our discretion to repair the original part.

-It does not include tyres, tubes and sparking plugs, in respect of which the owner is referred to the respective manufacturers.
+it does not include tyres, tubes and sparking plugs, in respect of which the owner is referred to the respective manufacturers.